tbmsu/WordPress-Plugin-CrewUnited/README.md

 ## Installation

-Just copy the folder `wp-creunited`to your WordPress plugin directory, probably unter `wp-content/plugins/`.
+Just copy the folder `wp-crewunited`to your WordPress plugin directory, probably unter `~/wp-content/plugins/`.
 After that go to the admin site of your WordPress installation and activate the plugin.
 That's all, now you can use the new shortcode.

 ## Usage